Introduction: what is a Wi-Fi captive portal?

 Encryption is like putting your data in a safe that only you and trusted people have the key to.
 When data is encrypted, it's turned into a secret code that's unreadable without the right key.
 This keeps your users' information safe from anyone trying to snoop around.
 It's important to keep your Wi-Fi network secure and user data private.

-SSL/TLS Implementation
+SSL/TLS implementation

 Securing data transmission on your captive portal is a breeze with SSL/TLS certificates.
 First, grab an SSL/TLS certificate from a reputable provider.
 Next, install it on your server and switch your network to HTTPS instead of HTTP.
 This means all the data sent between your users and your network is encrypted and safe from anyone trying to intercept it.